FundingCircle/python_code_academy/README.md

   5. Install Python Test Explorer extension in VSCode

-  6. Navigate to Koans directory and run tests
+  6. Navigate to `python3/koans` directory and run tests

 # The exercise